-With the NFL season kicking off this week, we’ll take a look at some teams that could realistically win the Super Bowl this season.
+With the NFL season kicking off this week, we’ll take a look ahead to the best Super Bowl Bets on teams that could realistically win it this season.
 Not to mention, there are always teams that could potentially cash bettors out with amazing odds, as well as some that could disappoint us even with a favorable outlook on paper.

 Let’s take a look at three different tiers of teams that’ll either win the Super Bowl or fall way short…

 How could we not love us some Patriots?
 The last time New England wasn’t in the AFC Championship Game was the 2010 season – that alone is worthy of putting some of your hard-earned money on the line.
 Not to mention, this is one of the easier divisions to win in all of football.

 The Patriots may wind up having more of a rushing attack than in previous years, but that doesn’t mean we should look down upon them.
 Sony Michel showed that he was more than capable of handling that role at different times in 2018, and it appears like they’ll lean on him a bit more this season.

 Heck, if that doesn’t work, they always have Tom… Freaking… Brady!